Cliff Lett

 Clifton Bradley Lett (born September 18, 1957) is an American retired radio-controlled racer and former president of Associated Electrics, where he began his R/C career in 1985.
-A former motorcross mechanic for Yamaha (particularly for Ricky Johnson), he won seven ROAR National Championships, three NORRCA National Championships and the 1991 IFMAR World Championship and was one of the foremost drivers of the 1980s.
+A former motocross mechanic for Yamaha (particularly for Ricky Johnson), he won seven ROAR National Championships, three NORRCA National Championships and the 1991 IFMAR World Championship and was one of the foremost drivers of the 1980s.
 Lett, known as "the Buggymaster", helped refine the Associated RC10 and other models in the range.
 He was the first driver to exceed 100 mph with a radio-controlled car, recorded by Guinness World Records at 111 mph in 2001.

 Early life

 Lett spent most of his youth in Los Altos.
 From age 12 to 15, he raced BMX bikes and was part of the Matthews Motocross team with Scot Breithaupt (his best friend's cousin).
 Lett competed in motocross and played baseball in high school, giving up baseball for a career in motocross.

 Shortly after his mother died of cancer, Lett gave up racing and was a mechanic for Yamaha's amateur and semi-pro riders.
 He became Ricky Johnson's personal mechanic in 1983, when Johnson negotiated a contract enabling Lett to work with him; their partnership ended after the 1985 season when Johnson moved to Honda.
 Lett then helped develop engines and suspensions; in his last year with Yamaha, he worked in research and development of YZ motorcycles.